uulm-ai/moodle-md/doc/example.md

 > If you cant figure it out, think harder!

-##Answers
+##Answers {.truefalse}
-- {100} each answer is a single bullet point
+- true: each answer is a single bullet point

-    - This is right because I said so
-      This is the single correct answer
+    > because
-- this is a wrong answer
++ false: this is a wrong answer

-        > Because I said so.
+    > bacon